 Webhooks let Marble keep your site fresh the moment content changes.
 Instead of waiting on a full rebuild or manually refreshing caches, Marble sends a signed HTTP request whenever a post is published, updated, or deleted.
 Your Next.js app can catch that event, verify it, and immediately revalidate the right pages or cache tags.

-If you want a quick intro to webhooks in Marble, read our announcement.
+If you want a quick intro to webhooks in Marble, read our webhooks announcement.
+If you want the broader blog setup first, read how to build a blog with Next.js and a headless CMS.

 Prerequisites